-We first launched Cost of Home, Habitat for Humanity's first U.S. advocacy campaign in June 2019 to find the solutions and help create the policies that will allow 10 million individuals to afford the cost of home.
+We first launched Cost of Home, Habitat for Humanity's first U.S. advocacy campaign in June 2019.

 The world has changed since then; the significant impacts of the COVID-19 pandemic and its economic fallout are still unfolding.
 The number of families struggling to make ends meet continues to grow.